MaMwWun/MAThesis/README.md

 Download new price data from Coingecko Api and save to prices.json -> Already done and up to date till March 8th 2023
-# change if you want to update prices, however if manually imprted prices.json no need
+# change if you want to update prices, however, if manually imported prices.json no need

 cd /root/data-collection/mev/utils
 change Settings.py